 I don’t know the exact building but from the looks, it look like newly constructed tourist rest house at Yusmarg.
-A mosque in Yusmarg, in the picture below.
+A mosque in Yusmarg is in the picture below.

-After spending some quiet time at Yusmarg I started my journey towards next destination for the day.
-The only problem was I never knew which one it was going to be.
-I wanted to drive back home via Mughal Road and the starting point of that was Shopian, since I was not sure whether I would be able to reach Shopian or not, I decided to drive to Pulwama, the nearest town.
+After spending some time at Yusmarg I began driving to the next destination of the day, the only problem was I did not know which it was.
+I wanted to drive back home via Mughal Road and the starting point of that was Shopian.
+Since I was not sure whether I would be able to reach Shopian, I decided to drive to Pulwama, the nearest town, first.

-During this bhool bhulaiyaa I saw a young girl walking down the road from opposite side.
-I stopped the car and asked for directions to Pulwama.
+During this bhool bhulaiyaa I saw a young girl walking down the road from the opposite side.
+I stopped the car and asked her for directions to Pulwama.

 She said, “oh, you are very late, go tomorrow, come to our home and stay for the night.”

-It was such a wonderful and innocent gesture, will not forget till I am alive.
+It was such a wonderful and innocent gesture, will not forget ever.
 I smiled back and said, “sorry, pretty girl, not this time, some other day, I am to go home.”

 She smiled back and said, “Achha chai to pee ke jayo.”

-I drove to Pulwama, didn’t like it much, so drove little further to shopian, liked it instantly, spent some time walking in the market area and driving through the city, trying to see and know as much as I could.
+From thereon I drove to Pulwama, didn’t like the atmosphere there, so drove little further to Shopian, liked it instantly, spent some time walking through the market area and driving through the city, trying to grasp and observe as much as I could.